Gold Mohur Hotel

-The Gold Mohur Hotel (/ˈmɔər/) is a resort hotel on Aden, Yemen.
+The Gold Mohur Hotel (/ˈmɔər/) is a resort hotel in Aden, Yemen.

+1992 bombing

-On 29 December 1992, Al Qaeda conducted its first known terrorist attack in Aden, bombing the Gold Mohur Hotel, where U.S. servicemen were known to have been staying en route to Somalia for Operation Restore Hope.
-A Yemeni and an Austrian tourist died in the attack.
+On 29 December 1992, the militant organization al-Qaeda, led by Osama bin Laden, conducted its first known terrorist bombings, targeting the Gold Mohur and the Mövenpick Hotel in Aden.
+The hotels were targeted because U.S. troops had been staying at them while en route to Somalia to participate in Operation Restore Hope.
+A Yemeni hotel worker and an Austrian tourist died at the Gold Mohur.